 This would not be possible with higher end flashlights like Olight, Fenix, Nitecore etc.

 4 – Subpar Anodizing

 Most flashlights are made out of aluminum.
-Except for a few that are made of Brass, Copper or Titanium.
-To make a bare aluminum look a little better is, by anodizing it.
+Except for a few that are made of Brass, Copper, or Titanium.
+You can make a bare aluminum flashlight look better by anodizing it.
 Cheap brands usually equal cheap anodizing.
-In most cases, the anodizing doesn't fall off, but you can definitely see that the coating on the flashlight looks cheap.
+In most cases, the anodizing doesn’t fall off, but you can definitely see that the coating on the flashlight looks cheap.

 5 – Functionality/ User interface (memory/blinkies) and no driver options.